-Figures 11 - 19 show read latencies which can be achieved with the Guava in-process cache and Redis as a remote process cache.
+Figures 18 - 26 show read latencies which can be achieved with the Guava in-process cache and Redis as a remote process cache for the cloud data stores.
 Multiple runs were made to determine read latencies for each data store both without caching and with caching when the hit rate is 100%.
 From these numbers, the workload generator can extrapolate performance for different hit rates.
 Each graph contains 5 curves corresponding to no caching and caching with hit rates of 25%, 50%, 75%, and 100%.